 Sangita Maity uses a range of different natural materials, but serigraphy is central to her practice through which she explores the geographical, political, and environmental issues associated with landscapes.
 The materials and mediums used by Sangita Maity are interlinked with the imagery she depicts.
 Her most recent series of work explores the man-made landscape of Barbil and its tribal inhabitants.
 To depict this landscape, she used screen-printing and soil mixed with the iron ore to create a simulation of the landscape.

-Gardening is one of Sangita Maity's top priorities, almost as an extension of her artistic practice which involves working with a variety of soils and metals.
-She starts her day by spending time with her cactii, orchids and succulents, before she moves onto her studio, which is just another room in her apartment.
+Sangita lives and works in Kolkata and considers gardening as one of her top priorities, almost as an extension of her artistic practice, which involves working with a variety of soils and metals.
+She starts her day by spending time with her cacti, orchids, and succulents, before moving into her studio, which is another room in her apartment.

 1. Tell us briefly about your practice?
 (Your choices of involving geographical, political and environmental issues of Barbil, anything about your current direction of practice)

 The man made landscape of Barbil was very striking for me when I first visited the place.
 Following that, several visits pointed out various issues in relation to the land and people live there.
 The basic idea of my recent works underline the politics and policies on land and its resources, which in turn affect thousands of tribal inhabitants living there for centuries.

 2. Serigraphy is an intrinsic medium of your works.
 Tell us about your work process.

 The material/s and medium/s in my work often stand as part of the idea, they have always been interlinked with the imagery they represent.
 By using transferring images on an iron sheet or by mixing soil with iron ore to create a simulation of the landscape, I try to represent a very strong visual to the viewer.
 As a printmaker, serigraphy remains one of my favorite mediums -- it has the advantage of using layers of vibrant colours as well as minimum studio setup required.